flikites/flux-dns-fdm/README.md

 experimental/not tested fully
-# flux-dns-fdm
+# flux-dns-fdm-technitium

-DNS based Flux Domain Manager:
+DNS based Flux Domain Manager For Technitium DNS Server:

 A script that can be run locally alongside a [Technitium DNS](https://github.com/TechnitiumSoftware/DnsServer) server deployment.
 It will automatically add your [Flux](https://runonflux.io) deployment IPs to a specified domain name and zone within your DNS server using the Technitium DNS Servers API